 MAS has a history of supporting higher education through the awarding of scholarships to graduating high school seniors enrolled in Mississippi community and junior colleges.
 In June 2015, the MAS Board of Supervisors approved a new scholarship program that will be administered solely by MAS.

-The new program provides for scholarships to be awarded to children or grandchildren of county employees.
+The new program provides for scholarships to be awarded to immediate family members of county employees.
 Counties will receive one scholarship for each eligible program in which it participates.

-- MAS Property and Casualty Scholarship.
-One $500 scholarship will be awarded to students residing in each county participating in the MAS Insurance Trust program.
+- MAS Insurance Trust Scholarship.
+One $500 scholarship will be awarded to students residing in each county participating in the MAS Insurance Trust (property and casualty insurance) program.

-- MAS Workers Compensation Scholarship.
-One $500 scholarship will be awarded to students residing in each county participating in the Mississippi Public Entity Workers’ Compensation Trust.
+- MAS Scholarship.
+One $500 scholarship will be awarded to students residing in each county participating in the MAS Membership.

-Currently, all 82 counties are members of the workers’ compensation program, and 53 are members of MASIT, resulting in at least $61,000 to be awarded under the County Employee Scholarship Program.
+Currently, all 82 counties are members of MAS, and 66 are members of MASIT, resulting in at least $74,000 to be awarded under the County Employee Scholarship Program.

 Scholarships will be awarded to current or retired county employees or their spouses, children, stepchildren, grandchildren or step-grandchildren.
 Applicants must meet certain criteria and submit a completed application packet.